Fair Allocation based on Diminishing Differences: Introduction

+The proof is constructive and presents a simple linear-time algorithm for finding an NDDPR allocation whenever it exists ({Section \ref{sec:NDDPR}}).

-To understand the difference between NDD-fairness and necessary-fairness, it is interesting to compare the above condition to Condition D of \citet{Brams2013TwoPerson}, which is necessary and sufficient for the existence of a necessarily-proportional (NecPR) allocation for two agents.
-For NecPR, it is required that for every odd integer $k \in\{ 1,3,\ldots,2n-1\}$, the agents have a different set of $k$ best items; in particular, they should have a different worst item (see Example \ref{exm:ndd} in Section \ref{sec:dd}).
-For NDDPR, it is only required that the agents have a different best item.
-This means that an algorithm that returns NDDPR allocations may have larger `recall' than an algorithm that returns only NecPR allocations.
-On the other hand, the `precision' of such an algorithm might be lower (i.e, its output allocations may be considered unfair by some agents).
+To appreciate the difference between NDD-fairness and necessary\-/fairness, contrast the above condition with the so-called ``Condition D'' of \citet{Brams2013TwoPerson}, which is necessary and sufficient for the existence of a necessarily\-/proportional (NecPR) allocation for two agents.
+For NecPR, it is required that for every odd integer $k \in\{ 1,3,\ldots,2l-1\}$ (where the number of items is $2 l$), the agents have a different set of $k$ best items; the condition for NDDPR is ``Condition D'' limited to $k=1$.

-To assess the magnitude of these effects, we present a simple simulation experiment.
-We construct partially-correlated utility profiles at random, estimate the probability that an NDDPR/NecPR allocation exists, and check whether the NDDPR allocation given by our linear-time algorithm is indeed proportional according to the underlying cardinal utilities.
-We find that the increase in recall is substantial and ranges between 20\% and 40\%, but the decrease in precision is not substantial: when there are sufficiently many items, our simple NDDPR algorithm almost always results in an allocation which is proportional according to the cardinal utilities.
-This experiment indicates that there is potential for further investigation of NDDPR as a normative fairness criterion (\textbf{Section \ref{sec:simulations}}).
+Intuitively, NDDPR allocations are more likely to exist than NecPR allocations.
+On the flip side, an NDDPR allocation is more likely to be considered unfair by some agents (whose utility functions do not satisfy the DD assumption) than a NecPR allocation.
+To assess the magnitude of these two opposing effects, we conduct a simple simulation experiment.
+We find that the former effect is substantial: with randomly-generated utility functions (with partially-correlated utilities), NDDPR allocations exist in between 20\% and 40\% more instances than NecPR allocations.
+In contrast, the latter effect is much less substantial: when there are sufficiently many items, our simple algorithm for finding NDDPR allocations almost always yields an allocation that is proportional according to the cardinal utilities.
+This indicates that NDDPR is appealing as a normative fairness criterion ({Section \ref{sec:simulations}}).

 While our main interest is in NDD-proportionality, we briefly present several extensions of our model.